Turkyeh/Gitcourse1/README.md

 # Gitcourse1
-This just to learn
-## project note
+This is asimple project by using a bootstap -just one page